dotjose/post-api/Readme.md

-Sure!
-Here's a README for your AI-powered blog NestJS API:

 # AI-Powered Blog NestJS API

 This project is an AI-powered blog API built using NestJS.
 It leverages MongoDB for data storage, OpenAI for AI functionality, and Pinecone for vector database management.